 Overlaid components: These components are used to display contextual information and options in the form of an additional child view that appears above other content on screen when an action or event is triggered.
 They can either require user interaction (like modals), or be augmenting (like a tooltip).
 These include:

-The Charts category of New Relic One SDK contains components representing different types of charts.
+The Charts category of the SDK contains components representing different types of charts.
 The

 component helps a group of related charts share data and be aligned.